 “A chemical substance derived from a microorganism or produced by chemical synthesis that can kill or inhibit microorganisms and cure infections.”

 Originally, the earliest records say that antibiotics were derived from fungal sources.
 These can be referred to as “natural” antibiotics.
 But these Natural antibiotics are more toxic than synthetic antibiotics.

 For example, Streptomycin, Tetracycline, Chloramphenicol and Kanamycin etc.

 For example, Penicillins and Cephalosporins

 For example Chloramphenicol

-Part of molecule is produced by a microorganism and part of it is modified/ altered chemically to chemically improve it.
+A microorganism and part of it produce part of the molecule is modified/ altered chemically to improve it.